MikeHankinson/5_MIT_Deep_Learning/README.md

 ### Problem Statement
 Build an Artificial Neural Network and an Convolutional Neural Network model that can identify the digits in the images.

 ### Results
-All exploratory and inferential statistical analysis, visualization and clustering results are included in the following project notebooks:
+All exploratory and inferential statistical analysis, visualization and neural network models are included in the following project notebooks:
 - Artificial Neural Network Model: [Jupyter Notebook](NN_Project_Learner_Notebook_SVHN%20.ipynb)
 - Convolutional Neural Network Model: [Jupyter Notebook](CNN_Project_Learner_Notebook_SVHN.ipynb)